Did you know that Google Analytics is not GDPR compliant by default?

 We have received countless emails from MonsterInsights’ users asking us what changes we were making with regard to GDPR at the time, and we continue to hear from concerned users today.

-In this post, we want to explain how the new MonsterInsights features, along with Google Analytics, will help automate some of the compliance process for website owners.
+In this post, we want to explain how the new MonsterInsights features, along with Google Analytics, will help automate some of the compliance processes for website owners.

 Legal Disclaimer: Due to the dynamic nature of websites, no single plugin can offer 100% legal compliance.
 Please consult an Internet law attorney specialist to determine if you are in compliance with all applicable laws for your jurisdictions and your use cases.
 Nothing on this website should be considered legal advice.

 What is GDPR?

 It’s nearly impossible for any blog post to accurately describe all that’s involved, which is why we recommend consulting an attorney to discuss full compliance.
 However, we’ll do our best to summarize GDPR and Google Analytics, its impacts, and how MonsterInsights can help you.

 According to GDPR, you must obtain explicit consent before collecting or processing any personal information of an EU resident or citizen.

 Since you can use Google Analytics to track user ID / hashed personal data, IP addresses, cookies, and other behavioral profiling event data, you have one of two options: